A

 Rules follow the Harbour Union rules for Rippa, (6 rips, no lineouts, no scrums) and Rip Rugby, (4 rips, lineouts and scrums).
 Our only major difference is the subbing rule, (see below).

-Subs can be made at any stoppage of play such as a scrum, lineout, try.
+Subs can be made at any stoppage of play, such as a scrum, lineout, or try.

 You can also make subs when your team is awarded a penalty.
-Your team must indicate to the referee that you want to make subs at which point they will halt the game and allow them to be made.
-If this happens the opposition is also allowed to make subs.
+Your team must indicate to the referee that you want to make subs, at which point they will halt the game and allow them to be made.
+If this happens, the opposition will also be allowed to make subs.

 Substitutions should be made quickly.
 It is expected the new players run onto the field of play while the players leaving also runoff.
 To help this quick transition, players coming on should know who they are subbing on for and thus be able to call them off as they run on.